 Output:

-Note: This method does not immediately stop the other event to happens like ‘line’, ‘close’, ‘resume’, etc.
+This method does not immediately stop the other events from happening like ‘line’, ‘close’, ‘resume’, etc.

 4. rl.resume()